Lab Members

 Ph.D., Princeton University

 Sue started at Fred Hutch in 2000 after completing post-doctoral work in Dr. Andrew Murray's lab at UCSF.
 She was trained as a geneticist but will use any technique necessary to answer a scientific problem.
 Although her major interests are the cytoskeleton, cell cycle and chromosome biology, she keeps an eye out for an interesting scientific problem.
 She enjoys mentoring and wants everyone in the lab to achieve their personal goals.
-When she is not in the lab, she enjoys hanging out with her family (i.e. carpooling) or running with their hyperactive mini-Aussie.
+When she is not in the lab, she enjoys hanging out with her family, baking cakes for the lab and running with her mini-Aussie.

 Education: B.S., University of Washington